The King of Dayung

 Anina's belongings had received the same fate.
 Her Likubay figure lay face down on the floor, and the stone symbols for her family were strewn around it.
 Their clothes and blankets lay in rumpled heaps.

-More worrying were Sano's illegal belongings, the one that had come with the emergency pack.
-His dagger and knife were unsheathed from their deceptive covers, their Kataman scripts lying in the open.
+More worrying were Sano's illegal belongings, the ones that had come with the emergency pack.
+His dagger and knife were unsheathed from their covers, their Kataman scripts lying in the open.
 His cloak, the one he'd used during the landslide, was laid out on the floor with the Kataman embroidery facing up.

 Anina dashed inside and scooped up her figures.
 She patted the floor, shoving away her clothes and blankets.
 “One of my stones is missing!” she cried.